rasg-affiliates/simpleDS/README.md

 * numpy >= 1.10
 * scipy
 * astropy >= 2.0
-* h5py (for uvh5 compatibility with pyuvdata)
+* h5py (for uvh5 compatibility with pyuvdata, optional)
 * six >= 1.10 (for compatibility between python 2 and 3)
-* pyuvdata (conda install -c conda-forge pyuvdata, `pip install pyuvdata`, or use the development version  https://github.com/RadioAstronomySoftwareGroup/pyuvdata.git)
+* pyuvdata >=1.3.8 (conda install -c conda-forge pyuvdata, `pip install pyuvdata`, or use the development version  https://github.com/RadioAstronomySoftwareGroup/pyuvdata.git)

 For anaconda users, we suggest using conda to install astropy, numpy and scipy.